 Attempts to bring James FitzThomas FitzGerald, the Earl of Desmond, (known as the “Sugan Earl” or “Straw Earl” – a term of contempt) to open battle proved largely fruitless.
-Though James had several thousand men at his call, he refused to fight a pitched battle against Essex’s force, falling back on the tried and true methods of guerrilla, hit and run and scorched earth attacks.
+Though James had several thousand men at his call, he refused to fight a pitched battle against Essex’s force, falling back on the tried and true methods of the guerrilla, hit and run and scorched earth attacks.
 After reliving the hard-pressed garrison of the town of Askeaton, and suffering unmanageable losses from the irregular attacks, Essex was in a bind.

 Running low on supplies and morale, Essex moved south, but no engagement came.
-Eventually he had his army, suffering from hunger, desertion and disease, find itself resupplied in Waterford.
+Eventually he had his army, suffering from hunger, desertion and disease, resupplied in Waterford.
 The campaign in Munster ended on a damp squib, as Essex decided to move most of the armed forces under his command back into Leinster, leaving a thousand or so to further aid the crown forces in Munster.